jennykeo166/Portfolio/README.md

 Welcome to my **Bioinformatics Portfolio** 👩‍💻

-This repository showcases my independent projects in **RNA-Seq analysis and differential gene expression** using **R**.
-Each project is organized into its own folder with R scripts, results, and documentation.
+This repository showcases my independent projects in RNA-Seq analysis, differential gene expression, and machine learning using R. Each project is organized into its own folder with R scripts, results, and documentation.

 ## 📂 Projects
 - **01 Gene Expression (Exploratory Analysis)**